 What is happiness?

 Happiness is the ultimate goal in life.
 We would probably all agree that a miserable life would not be worth living.
 Happiness is experienced as an emotion.
 We feel happy.
 But why?
 In philosophy, happiness translates from the Greek concept of Eudaimonia, and refers more to the comprehensive good life, or flourishing, rather than simply being an emotion (Wikipedia).
-This makes sense when happiness is viewed as the reward for right living, and when we consider how illusive happiness is for many people today in the context of examining just how such lives are being lived.
+This suggests happiness is the reward for right living, and when we consider how illusive happiness is for many people today in the context of examining just how such lives are being lived.
 Let’s dig a little deeper and expand our understanding of the concept of happiness and the principles behind it so as to ultimately arrive at a useful definition and a framework for achieving it.

 Happiness is not pleasure